What Makes Up Your Company Culture?

 - making sure the new employee meets with the company president and other key employees so that they can communicate the culture and expectations;

-- do mini-updates at 30, 60, and 90 days to see how the employee is doing; and
+- checking in with mini-updates at 30, 60, and 90 days to see how the employee is doing; and

 - assigning a well-informed, thoughtful mentor or buddy who can teach the new employee the company's culture and introduce the new employee to additional longer-term employees.